Protected Action Ballots

 - At the close of the voting period, the AEC will conduct a count of the ballot papers.
 The parties may appoint scrutineers to observe this process.

-- The AEC then formally declares the result of the ballot and provides a copy of this declaration to Fair Work Australia (for publishing on their website) and to the parties.
+- The AEC then formally declares the result of the ballot and provides a copy of this declaration to the Commission (FWC) for publishing on their website and to the parties.